LQR with Tracking: A Zeroth-order Approach and Its Global Convergence: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we proved that gradient domination holds for the general LQR tracking problem.
-This paved the way for the development of a federated algorithm that accelerates the LQR learning process for agents sharing common dynamics but having distinct tracking targets.
-We highlight a few directions for future work: (1) analyzing heterogeneous dynamics, (2) studying more general cost functions, (3) considering adversarial noise.
+In this paper, we proved that gradient dominance and local smoothness hold for the general LQR tracking problem.
+This paved the way for the development of a zeroth-order algorithm that can converge to the globally optimal policy.
+We highlight a few directions for future work: (1) considering distributed settings with heterogeneous dynamics, (2) studying more general cost functions, (3) studying adversarial noise. \begin{appendices}